jboonstra/biblesearch_api_docs/verses.md

 Returns a collection of verses for the passage specified by the *passage* querystring parameter.
 The Bible *version* must also be specified using the [version][version] "version" value.
 The passage request will be parsed, and misspelled book names or abbreviations will be corrected if possible.

 Only a single version and passage may be requested.
-If the BibleSearch application can find a passage matching the querystring parameters, it will perform a redirect to the canonical URL for the requested passage and respond with a a nested chapter and verse recordset.
+If the BibleSearch application can find a passage matching the querystring parameters, it responds with a 302 status code, and a Location header that contains the canonical URL for the requested passage.
+The client must request that canonical URL to fetch a response with a nested chapter and verse recordset.
+Most client software (such as curl) can be configured to automatically follow Location headers when a 302 status code is returned.

 ## Searching